Klongrich/marketplace-dapp/README.md

   -  Make sure you have MetaMaks installed.
 Switch to the Ganache testnet.
 Default location it hosts on is HTTP://127.0.0.1:7545
   -  After that you are good to go! you can buy, sell, and add products within the test network.

-This is from following a toturial from dApp universty.

-Here is the video link: https://www.youtube.com/watch?v=VH9Q2lf2mNo